DigitalMachinist/CLIMachs/docs/init/init-move.md

 ## Name

-init move - Move tokens in the initiative order (GM only).
+init-move - Move tokens in the initiative order (GM only).

 ## Synopsis

 ```
-init move <roll> [<tokens>] ...
+init-move <roll> [<tokens>] ...
 ```

 ## Description

-Init move moves tokens in the initiative order using the current selection.
+init-move moves tokens in the initiative order using the current selection.

 This allows several tokens to be moved in the initiative order simultaneously and easily, as long as they have similar initiative stats.